../

 • Cars at noon?
 Cars when it is raining?
 Cars in winter when the road is white and covered in snow?
 At 9am or 9pm?
 With headlights on or with lights off?

 Each of these scenarios barely begins to describe all the possibilities.
-And if you want the neural network to function correctly, you need annotated images of each possibility.
+If you want the neural network to function correctly, you need annotated images of each possibility.

 See also: What about negative samples? and How to annotate images?